Meetings of Opposites

 This latter country, the experience of debate, is for us a “land of Abstraction where specters of the dead wander” (Blake’s phrase).
 From it no fruitful interchange and no human progress and can proceed, for there are no real people in it.
 I must explain that sentence, the above passage, and the sense we all feel of desperation for genuine intercourse, more fully.
 But most importantly we must here and now be confronted bodily, physiologically, by living real-time examples of the true meeting Buber intends here, so that we have not explanation but sustenance, not an abstraction but an actual country to live in.
 There’s a big difference between succumbing to the emptiness of “The American People” and living as an American person.

 In the current climate we may have no choice but to start with debates, with abstract and pre-formulated and striking position statements made by representatives rather than by persons.
 But I’d try to set the conversation up in a particular way, to elicit an outcome and response unlike what usually proceeds from a debate, with one side to be declared the winner.
 Nor do I envision an entertaining point-counter-point.
 We’ve been working as opposites – warring – for so long that our polity and the planet are suffering grievous harm.
 I want to see if we can produce from our encounters Meetings of Opposites.
 Not that either “side” would be convinced; but that all of us in the room feel the possibility of common ground and the urge to expand it.
-The central premise is the possibility of actual meeting, occurring not between positions or talking points, but between individual present persons who intend to make common ground between themselves.
+The central premise is the possibility of actual meeting, occurring not between positions or talking points, but between individual present persons who intend to make “a living mutual relation” between themselves.
 “When will the action of thinking endure, include and refer to the presence of the living man facing us?”
 Buber asks.
 Common ground is a matter of living together, not of agreement in opinions.

 This project came out of a long-standing conversation with Madeline Cantwell at Orion Magazine about how we can open up the closed circle of our initiates – the choir we’re preaching to with our environmental writing, poetry and photography.
 But I’m hoping not only to remove obstacles to support for environmental causes, but to renew the substance of our polity, our stake in each other.
 The remedy for positionality is not more positionality.
 It is meeting.